-SCHUBERT: SONATA IN A MAJOR
+SCHUBERT: SONATA IN A MAJOR, D.959

-Impromptu in B-flat, Ständchen (Liszt)Franz Schubert, Franz Schubert-Liszt
+Impromptu in B-flat; Ständchen (Liszt)Franz Schubert, Franz Schubert-Liszt

 PAM GOLDBERG, piano